ebrinz/RAG-movie-reccomender/README.md

 This project explores Retrieval-Augmented Generation (RAG), an common technique that combines retrieval-based and generative AI systems.
 The primary focus is to experiment with RAG's ability to generate accurate, contextually rich responses by leveraging both embedding models and generative architectures.
 In this case, the domain of movies is used, with a dataset of film plots serving as the knowledge base.

 ### Dataset Overview
 The project utilizes the [Wiki-Movie-Plots dataset](https://www.kaggle.com/datasets/jrobischon/wikipedia-movie-plots) — a collection of movie metadata and plot summaries sourced from Wikipedia and other resources.
-Movies not marked as "American" or released after 1950 are discluded in database.
+Movies not marked as "American" or released before 1950 are discluded in database.

 ### Goals and Use Case
 The primary goal is to assess various RAG configurations in terms of embedding generation, retrieval, and response generation.
 This encompasses several practical and educational objectives: